bndroll/rsschool-cv/cv.md

 My goal in learning programming is to gain the necessary skills to provide two priorities that are important to me, these are freedom and the ability to implement.
 I have no experience of working in companies, but I definitely have a desire to grow, develop and move forward not only the computer mouse, but also the technological world.
+As my positive traits, I can single out the ability to solve problems on my own, soft skills and an endless desire to move up

 #### Skills